RoDoCode/Fatal_Labyrinth/README.md

 ## Solved Bugs

 - There was an error while opening the relevant workspace on CodeAnywhere which left the workspace permanently in a state of "starting".
 So it could not be closed or opened.
 I created a new workspace, however this did not contain the updated GitIgnore file.
 When I pushed to GitHub the creds.json file was pushed to the public platform.
 This is not acceptable.
 I updated the GitIgnore file but creds.json remained in the commit history.
 After much research I discovered the "git reset --hard ~Head" command.
 Which steps back a commit and deletes the previous commit from the history once a force push is made.
-This cleared any sensitive data from GitHub and solved the issue
+This cleared any sensitive data from GitHub and solved the issue.
+- After leaving time for the now unconnected commit files to be deleted with the waste disposal sweep of GitHub it appeared the creds file would not be deleted.
+The only option was to delete that creds file from google cloud platform and generate a new creds file so that the exposed file no longer risked the security of any data.
+This was done and all security concerns were resolved.

 - Editing the vertical ruler settings value to 80 allowed me to avoid the repeated error warnings for lines which were over 79 characters.